Assessing Children with Special Needs in Emergency Response (ER) Investigations

 Conduct the investigation, per policy, with a focus on:

-1. Obtaining information from the child’s school regarding the nature of the child’s special educational needs.
+1. Obtaining information from the child’s school regarding the nature of the child’s special educational needs including any assessments and IEP or 504 plans, if applicable

-3. Advocating on behalf of the parent and child in terms of either requesting and/or participating in an Individual Educational Plan (IEP).
+4. Advocating on behalf of the parent/caregiver and child in terms of either requesting and/or participating in an Individual Educational Plan (IEP) or development of a 504 plan.

 APPROVALS